nanoix9/2019Papers/rm/comp811-assignment-stone.md

 author: "Stone Fang (Student ID: 19049045)"
 bibliography: [rm.bib]
 abstract: |
     DevOps is an emerging trend of software development in recent years, and is closely related to Agile software development method.
-In this study, the trend of transition from agile to DevOps and practical
-    issues concerned by practitioners are studied from both global and regional viewpoints.
+In this study, the trend of transition from agile to DevOps and practical issues concerned by practitioners are studied from both global and regional viewpoints.
 Following a qualitative approach, data collected from four websites are analysed by thematic analysis.
-The findings are classified into seven categories. goals and values are more concerned over knowledge, technology and tools.
+The findings are classified into seven categories.
+It is discovered that collaboration, organisation, goals and values are more concerned over knowledge, technology and tools.
 This study is expected to be an in-depth understanding of the movement from agile to DevOps.

 papersize: a4
 # mainfont: Arial
 fontsize: 12pt
-linestretch: 1.2
+linestretch: 1.25
 geometry:
     - margin=25mm
 tblPrefix: table